 The surface is then spray coated with 6 coats of durable aluminium oded matt lacquer.
 The resulting plank is natural and tactile, but also hardwearing, deflecting everyday wear and scratches and making them an ideal flooring choice for living and kitchen areas.

-Alan sourced the chosen wood floors from nearby V4 approved retailer, Hertfordshire Timber Supplies.
+Alan sourced the chosen wood floors from a nearby V4 approved retailer, Hertfordshire Timber Supplies.
 The floors were prepared with a fresh screed to even out the old timber sub-floor with the new extension area and the Alpine wood floors were installed in a matter of days.

 The whole project took a total of ten weeks, and everyone involved is delighted with the results.